CristinaMora/EnemyBehaviourFramework-2D/readme.md

 - **Move to a Point Actuator**:
 Makes the enemy move towards a specific fixed point in the scene.
 There are two configurations depending on *Use Way*:
-  - *Random Area*
+  - *Random Area*: Picks random points within an area.
 ![MoveToAPointActuator](./Manual/MoveToAPointActuatorA.png)
-Random area picks random points within an area.
-    - *Random Area:* Collider that will serve as the area reference.
+    - *Random Area:* [Collider](#collider) that will serve as the area reference.
     - *Time Between Random Points:* How often the point changes to a different one.
   - *Waypoint*: Indicates that we want to follow a predetermined path of points.
-    - *Is A Circle:* Indicates whether we want the list to restart when reaching the end of the waypoints.
+    - *Is A Cycle:* Indicates whether we want the list to restart when reaching the end of the waypoints.
     - *Same Waypoints Behaviour:* Indicates whether we want the behavior to be the same for all waypoints.
       - If so, a single point specification panel will be created:
 ![MoveToAPointActuator](./Manual/MoveToAPointActuatorS.png)